Cat trying to catch leaf

 Help is at hand for you and your cats

-Resolving cat behaviour problems is my passion, vocation and obsession, so if you’d like to work with a caring, intuitive and empathic behaviourist, please read on.
+Resolving cat behaviour problems is my passion, vocation and obsession, so if you’d like to work with a caring and supportive behaviourist, please read on.
 Clients often come to me in despair about their cats peeing all over the house, constantly fighting or not accepting a feline newcomer, but with some professional guidance and support, things can start to change and seem much less daunting.
 Some of the issues I can help with include:

 • Aggressive behaviour towards other cats or humans in the household.